vantage-sh/docs.vantage.sh/docs/kubernetes.md

 In addition to standard Kubernetes metadata, like Cluster, Namespace, and Label, Vantage also supports filtering and grouping by Persistent Volume Claim (PVC) Label and Node Label.
 These labels are collected by the Vantage Kubernetes agent and appear as [tags](/tagging).
 These tags are denoted by a tag value of `pvc:xyz` for PVCs and `node:xyz` for Nodes.
 You can use these labels to attribute workload costs to underlying storage or node-level infrastructure for more accurate cost allocation.

-- PVC Labels are collected from persistent volumes associated with pods.
+- PVC Labels are collected from persistent volume claims associated with pods.
 - Node Labels are collected from the nodes where pods are scheduled.

 Each cost entry is associated with the PVC and Node at the time of use.
 If workloads span multiple PVCs or move across nodes, their cost is accurately apportioned and labeled accordingly.

 :::tip
-PVC and Node Labels can also be used in [Virtual Tags](/tagging) to define custom cost allocation dimensions for things like team, environment, application, or storage.
+In addition to Cost Reports, PVC and Node Labels can also be used in [Virtual Tags](/tagging) to define custom cost allocation dimensions for things like team, environment, application, or storage.
+Node Labels can also be used in Kubernetes Efficiency Reports; however, PVC Labels cannot be used on these reports.
 :::

 ### Cost Data Source {#cost-data-source}